-Work Requirements Will Harm People with Disabilities
+Work Reporting Requirements May Reduce Access for People with Disabilities

-Work requirements are extremely burdensome for beneficiaries to navigate and for states to administer.
+Work reporting requirements are extremely burdensome for beneficiaries to navigate and for states to administer.
 Data demonstrates that in 2023, nearly two-thirds of adults ages 19-64 covered by Medicaid were working, and nearly three in ten were not working because of caregiving responsibilities, illness or disabilities, or due to school attendance.
 Adding more red tape requirements for Medicaid beneficiaries will, at best, not meet the stated intent of increasing the number of Medicaid beneficiaries in the workforce, and at worst, will likely lead to administrative barriers that force otherwise eligible adults to lose coverage.